 I’m stuffing paper towels into my jeans pockets, because I might need them later and they are apparently more valuable than cigarettes in prison.

-We’ve really just picked up the earth-friendly movement here in the Midwest.
+We’ve really just picked up the earth-friendly movement here in the South.
 There are recycling bins in the Shetland Community Center today, though there weren’t when I worked there just two years ago.
 There are a lot more vegetarian choices on the menus and a lot more people posting nasty videos on Facebook about what was done to the poor little chicken on my plate.
 They don’t stop eating meat, but they sure do enjoy being Internet Activists.

 Wind turbines dot the countryside while angry townspeople complain about them destroying the view.
 More people than ever are paying $50 for rubber-soled socks, because they’ll provide African children with their very own pair.